ahmadalli/public-notes/docs/0070-projects/010-public-notes.md

 - Relocating documents breaks their links.
 - Markdown links can derive their titles from the linked document, similar to the functionality provided by Confluence.
 - If we can track a document, then we can create an update history for it.
+- Keeping writing format consistent.
+E.g. period at the end of a sentence, capitalization, etc.
+- Automatically add icons to external links.